Moeinh77/Image-Captioning-with-Beam-Search/README.md

 # Generating image captions using Xception Network and Beam Search

-I recorded a **Farsi** tutorial about this code you can find it here: https://www.aparat.com/v/BqVHt?playlist=338869

 ### Dataset:

 The dataset consist of 8,000 images that are each paired with five different captions which provide clear descriptions of the salient entities and events.
 The images were chosen from six different Flickr groups, and tend not to contain any well-known people or locations, but were manually selected to depict a variety of scenes and situations.
 The images are divided into train set (6000 images), validation set(1000) images, and test set (1000 images).